imtrahman/proton-bitbucket-server-integration/README.md

 1. The API Gateway or ELB forwards the request to the Lambda Function, which checks the message signature using the **secret** configured in the webhook.
 If the signature is valid, then the Lambda Function moves to the next step.
 1. The Lambda Function calls the Bitbucket server API and requests it to generate a ZIP package with the content of the branch modified by the user in step 1.
 1. The Lambda Function sends the ZIP package to the S3 bucket.
-1. The CodePipeline is triggered when it detected a new or updated file in the S3 bucket path.

 ## Requirements
 * Before starting the solution setup, make sure you have an S3 bucket available to store the Lambda Function setup files.